AzureCosmosDB/data-migration-desktop-tool/docs/developer-guidance.md

     ![The Data Migration application displays with a menu prompt for Source.](media/app_source_prompt.png "Select Source")

-5. The application will then prompt for a **Sink**, choose **Cosmos**.
+5. The application will then prompt for a **Sink**, choose **Cosmos-nosql**.
 When prompted to load settings from a file enter `n` and press <kbd>Enter</kbd>.
 The application provides the ability to configure extensions in a separate file versus having them located in the **appsettings.json** file.
 When a separate file is not specified, the settings are read from **appsettings.json**.
-When prompted to provide the Configuration section name, press <kbd>Enter</kbd> to accept the default: **CosmosSinkSettings**.
+When prompted to provide the Configuration section name, press <kbd>Enter</kbd> to accept the default: **Cosmos-NoSqlSinkSettings**.

     ![The Data migration application displays with a menu prompt for Sink.](media/app_sink_prompt.png "Select Sink")